operasoftware/devopera/articles/_posts/2014-07-19-pub-sub-design-pattern-in-javascript.md

 	    cache[id].done(callback);
 	}

 Much better!
 You might notice the use of `.promise()`, this is because jQuery uses [Deferred](http://api.jquery.com/category/deferred-object/), which is a superset of Promise.
-In this case we just want to return a Promise object which can be resolved only once, so we use `.promise()` the code would also work if we returned a `Deferred` but it's a good practice to always return Promises.
+In this case we just want to return a Promise object which can be resolved only once, so we use `.promise()`.
+The code would also work if we returned a `Deferred` but it's a good jQuery practice to always return Promises.

+**Note on jQuery's Promises**: There is a catch with jQuery Promises, they aren't fully compatible with the Promises specification as you can see in [Domenic Denicola's article](http://domenic.me/2012/10/14/youre-missing-the-point-of-promises/) so there are some edge cases, but I find it convenient to use jQuery's implementation to demonstrate the concept as it's used by a wide variety of developers.
+If you want a more loyal implementation you can try other libraries such as [Q](https://github.com/kriskowal/q), [rsvp](https://github.com/tildeio/rsvp.js) or [when.js](https://github.com/cujojs/when) as Domenic suggests.

+## Common Promise Scenario #2
-The second use scenario happens whenever we have to wait for several async actions to finish before proceeding, for example:
+This situation it's also quite common, it happens whenever we have to wait for several async actions to finish before proceeding, for example:

 	// Get latest comments based on user and latest posts
 	$.post('/user/get_current_user', function (user) {